leleliu008/ppkg/README.md

 docker exec -it ppkg ppkg update
 ```

-If all goes well, then next you can start to install packages whatever you want, for example, let's install `curl` package for target `android-35-arm64-v8a`:
+If all goes well, then next you can start to install packages whatever you want, for example, let's install `curl` package:

 ```bash
 docker exec -it ppkg ppkg install curl --static